grp202004/PiperNet/README.md

 ### Multi-selection

-Hold **Control** or **Shift** and left click the node to select or deselect the nodes, Rectangular Marquee Selection is on the way...
+Switch to **Node Selection** mode choose **Click**.
+Left click the nodes to select or deselect the nodes.
+Choose **Box Selection** and hold the mouse to draw a rectangle for node selection.
+The nodes' details are shown in the bottom table.

 ### Context Menu

-right-click on the background or specific node to activate context menu, with rich buttons lick: Add Node, Add Edge, Delete Node and Delete Edge
+right-click on the background or specific node to activate context menu, with rich buttons click: Add Node, Add Edge, Delete Node, Delete Edge, Form a new cluster, Cancel Selection ans Delete Selected Nodes.

+-       Add Node: add a new node on the stage
 -   Delete Edge: after clicking Delete Edge, hover the mouse on the candidate edge (listed in the right-bottom corner to preview the edge to be deleted)
+-   Form a new cluster: after node selection and clicking Form a new cluster, a new cluster is generated containing these selected nodes
+-   Add Edge: choose the source node ID and target node ID to form a new edge
+-   Delete Node: delete the single selected node
+-   Cancel Selection: Cancel selection on nodes
+-   Delete Selected Nodes: delete selected nodes in dispatch

 ### Graph Options

-information regarding the graph options is available in the online documentation website.
+Graph Options are used to change the style of the graph.
+The colors, shapes, size of nodes, edges, labels and clusters can be modified in this menu.

+### Merge Cluster

+Merge Several clusters into one cluster in **Cluster Selection** mode.

+### Split Cluster

+Split one cluster to two clusters following instructions in **Cluster Splitting** mode.

+### Export Data

+The fixed data can be exported to both the CSV and [GEXF](https://gephi.org/gexf/format/) files.

 ```